Perfect Chemistry

 Perfect Chemistry – FAQs

-Q: What is the main theme of Perfect Chemistry?
+What is the central theme of Perfect Chemistry?

-Q: How does Simone Elkeles address cultural differences in Perfect Chemistry?
+How does Simone Elkeles use social class differences in the story?

 Quiz